Complete Guide to Apple Pay Casinos

 To add a credit or debit card to the service, you just need to go to the Wallet on your Apple device and tap Add Credit or Debit Card.
 You may need to enter the card information manually from your iTunes account.

-The Safer Way to Pay – How It Actually Works
+The Safer Way to Pay – How Does Apple Pay Actually Work?

 “OK”, I hear some of the more sceptical readers saying, “…but how does it really work?”
 For those casino players that want to know the nuts and bolts about how secure it really is… read on.
 In stores, your phone will use its Near Field Communication (NFC) capability to communicate with the retailer’s card reader.
 NFC is a bit like Bluetooth, but only works at very short distances (up to about 20cm or 8 inches).
 NFC also has a very limited data allowance, so that unlike Bluetooth, the quantity and type of information which can be transferred is tightly controlled.